zplewis/lastmileoftheway/README.md

 # Build the containers, then once they are built, you can try opening them in VS Code
 sail up

+# Use sail to tear down and rebuild the containers.
+VS Code can connect to the already-running
+# containers
+sail down --remove-orphans --volumes && sail up --build --detach

+# Run this
+composer install && php artisan migrate:fresh --seed && npm install && npm run dev
 ```

 The MySQL database files are installed to a volume so that the database can persist even after the